 Identifying the Account Services Scam

 It’s an automated message.
 If you want to speak to someone you press 1, at which point a man answers.
-The clues that this is not legitimate:
+There are a few clues that this is not legitimate.

 The problem is: not everyone will have all these clues.
-Some people may be so desperate to lower their interest rates in this challenging economy that they won’t be as careful as they should be.
+And some people may be so desperate to lower their interest rates that they won’t be as careful as they should be.

 Solutions I tried

 When this first started happening, I called the police and spoke to a detective.
 Unfortunately, there wasn’t much they could do because (a) no crime had been committed and (b) the caller had masked his identity by spoofing other people’s phone numbers.
 They couldn’t trace the call because a crime needs to have been committed before they can get a warrant.

 I also called my phone company (Verizon).
 They couldn’t do anything to stop him either, but they do offer a paid service that blocks calls from unidentified callers.

 Don’t bother with this service.
 I tried it and it didn’t work.
 And when I called Verizon to ask about it, they admitted it often doesn’t work.